denismurphy/emulating-associated-value-enums-typescript/README.md

 ## Conclusion

-Emulating Associated Value Enums in TypeScript requires some extra work, but it can be done using Interfaces, Structs, and Type Unions.
+Emulating Associated Value Enums in TypeScript can be done using Interfaces and Type Unions.
 The example provided in this project shows one way to do this.